opticgroup/icmesh/index.md

 ### 📜 **ICMESH Community Messaging Policy**

-To ensure a positive, inclusive, and respectful environment for all users, the following guidelines apply to messaging over TC Mesh:
+To ensure a positive and respectful environment for all users, the following guidelines apply to messaging over ICMESH:

 1. 🚫 **No Politics or Religion**:
    Keep conversations neutral and avoid topics related to politics or religion to maintain harmony.